 Cuisine on board is really a step up in terms of ingredients, presentation and execution.
 Guests can expect classic and modern techniques and preparations with French and international dishes designed in partnership with Ducasse Conseil, Alain Ducasse’s restaurant experts.
 French pastry chefs prepare pastries for breakfast, lunch, dinner and afternoon tea.

 There are two restaurants to eat on board.
 The main dining area on Deck 2 is the largest and has a higher level of service.
 The restaurant on Deck 6 is where breakfast is served buffet style but with an omelet/griddle station where guests can get eggs to order and other hot breakfast selections.
-The restaurant on both Deck 6 and Deck 2 have the same choices, however the food on Deck 6 is served buffet style and is a faster dining experience than the more formal table service in the Deck 2 restaurant.
+The restaurant on both Deck 6 and Deck 2 have similar choices for lunch but menus differ greatly for dinner.
+The food on Deck 6 is served buffet style and is a faster dining experience than the more formal table service in the Deck 2 restaurant.
 Note that I traveled before the COVID-19 pandemic so we expect some of the ships’ buffet options will be adjusted to plated.

 Daily chef special carving or serving stations are featured at lunch, alongside menu entrees ordered from a server, supplemented by sides, desserts, cheese plates, salad bar, etc. Dinner is a multiple-course, plated menu with options for each course: soup/salad, entrée and dessert.
 There were multiple special dinner nights with seven-course chef tasting menus, elegant presentation and service.